> go plastic STUDIO LAB #3

-The third and last edition of the go plastic studio LABs in 2021 was entirely in the spirit of movement practice and our work processing this year.
+The third and last edition of the go plastic STUDIO LAB in 2021 was entirely in the spirit of movement practice and our work processing this year.
 So this time it was not only about input, exchange and networking, but above all about getting moving with each other.

 During the week of November 15-19, 2021, there was a company training (with Cindy Hammer and Joseph Hernandez) on Tuesday, Thursday and Friday always from 10-11:30am.
 There was also a rehearsal lab afterwards, where we worked on the go plastic piece MOTEL VIBES (from 2018) with illustrator PM Hoffmann and writer Thyra Veyder-Malberg.
 We invited to glimpses of our revival, parts of the movement repertoire and a workshop part.

-On Wednesday, 11/17/2021 there was a waving and popping workshop by and with dancer and instructor Pez Rocio (Berlin) from 4:00pm – 6:00pm at the TENZA Forge and online via Zoom.
+On Wednesday 17, 2021 there was a waving and popping workshop by and with dancer and instructor Pez Rocio (Berlin) from 4:00pm – 6:00pm at the TENZA Schmiede and online via Zoom.